jlmartinezmarquez/robot-grid/README.md

 https://localhost:44364/swagger

 Please, introduce the different values for the parameters after having clicked on "Try it out" and the press "Execute"

+## App tracing

+Logs tracing the robot movements can be found at your local c:\temp Please make you have the right access permissions to it